YunYouJun/hexo-theme-yun/docs/en/guide/config.md

 ### Information

--`item_text`: whether to display text (for example: posted on, updated on.
-If disabled, it will only display icon and time) -`created_at`: whether to show the creation time -`updated_at`: whether to show updated time -`categories`: whether to display categories
+- `item_text`: whether to display text (for example: posted on, updated on.
+If disabled, it will only display icon and time)
+- `created_at`: whether to show the creation time
+- `updated_at`: whether to show updated time
+- `categories`: whether to display categories
--`tags`: whether to display tags
+- `tags`: whether to display tags

 ```yml
 post_meta: